 If the ON-counter reaches zero it will remain zero until the T0-counter also reaches zero, while decrementing the value loaded from the TIMER0\RELOAD\N\REGregister (PWM0 is low).
-The counter will then generate an interrupt (SWTIM IRQ).
-The ON-counter will be reloaded with the value of the TIMER0 ON REG register.
-The TOcounter as well as the M0-shadow register will be the of loaded with value the TIMER0 RELOAD M REG register.
-At the same time, the NO-shadow register will be loaded by the TIMER0 RELOAD N REG register.
+The counter will then generate an interrupt (SWTIM\IRQ).
+The ON-counter will be reloaded with the value of the TIMER0\ON\REG register.
+The T0counter as well as the M0-shadow register will be loaded with the value of the TIMER0\RELOAD\M\REG register.
+At the same time, the N0-shadow register will be loaded by the TIMER0\RELOAD\N\REG register.
 Both counters will be decremented on the next clock again and the sequence will be repeated.